You are here

 Day 3: From National Cathedral to National Mall

 End your day with a performance at the Kennedy Center.
 The Obama family has sat in the presidential box to watch many performances.
-Make your last stop the Lincoln Memorial and pay tribute to Honest Abe just like the First Family did on their visit to the national treasure.
+Make your last stop the Lincoln Memorial and pay tribute to Honest Abe just like the Obamas did on their visit to the national treasure.
 You'll be inspired to see the illuminated memorial by moonlight.

 Looking for more ideas for your visit to Washington, DC?
 Explore even more adventures and itineraries here.